Thailand has many fishing areas. Sport fishing is a big industry and there are many options for both the novice and experienced fisherman.

 Near Chiang Mai In the north of the country, there are several lakes with large catfish.
 If you are after carp then Bangkok and Pattaya offer some prime spots.
 Not far from Kanchanaburi is a large reservoir which is renowned for the huge snakehead fish.
 Further south Krabi and Phuket has some lakes with many huge fish.

 Freddie’s Fishing Park has many fish species, catfish including Amazon red tail, alligator gar, giant snakehead, carp, rohu, barb, pacu and tilapia.
 Rental tackle, accommodation and raft fishing available.
-Cost per person ฿300 including rod, landing nets, landing mats, towel and pliers.
+Cost per person ฿350, rod hire ฿150.
+Landing nets, landing mats, towel and pliers are included in the price of fishing.
 During the low season the park is closed on Sunday and Monday but you can book the whole park for ฿5,000 on these days.
 Located in Huay Yai, GPS co-ordinates N12.85302, E100.94246

 The best saltwater sport fishing is to be found around Phuket.
 The continental drop lies southwest of the island and is home to swordfish, marlin, giant trevally, tuna, and sailfish.
 Being warmer and less saline than the Andaman coast, the Gulf of Thailand offers a wide variety of fish.
 The popular islands of Koh Samui and Koh Phangan are good for eagle rays and barracuda.
 Off the coast of Koh Doa there is a wreck where African pompano and trevally can be caught.